Mayor & City Council

 The Mayor and City Council meets regularly at 6:30 p.m. on the second Monday of every month.
 Special meetings may occur and are posted under Agendas and Minutes.

 Meetings are held in the Council Chambers at Lewes City Hall, 114 E Third Street, Lewes, Delaware 19958 unless otherwise posted.

 Agendas are available prior to the meetings.
 Minutes are available following approval.

 theodore W. Becker

 Mr. Becker has been a member of the City Council since May 2004.
 He was appointed Deputy Mayor & Treasurer in June 2011 and elected Mayor in May 2014.
 He is currently a managing partner of Stewart Becker Properties in Lewes.
 He has worked as a program manager for the US Division of Special Education; the U.S. Department of Education; and served in the U.S. Army and U.S. Army Reserves from 1978-1996.

 Mr. Becker has a Bachelor of Science Degree from Ohio State University in occupational therapy and attended George Washington University where he studied public administration.
 Mayor Becker is chair of the Mitigation Planning Team.

-Bonnie Osler was elected to City Council in 2012 and serves as City Treasurer.
-She chairs the Finance Committee and serves as ex officio on the Historic Preservation Architectural Review Commission.
+Bonnie Osler was elected to City Council in 2012 and serves as Deputy Mayor.
+She serves on the Finance Committee and as ex officio on the Historic Preservation Architectural Review Commission and Planning Commission.

 Ms. Osler has been a Lewes homeowner since 1993.
 Prior to her retirement, Councilperson Osler served management positions and worked as an attorney at the U.S. Department of Justice and the U.S. Department of Homeland.
 She is a graduate of Bryn Mawr College and the University of Virginia School of Law.
 Ms. Osler served on the board of the Greater Lewes Community Village and the Historic Lewes Farmers Market.